openwall/john/doc/README-ENCDataVault.md

 $ ../run/encdatavault2john.py path/to/vault > hash
 ```

-For Sandisk and Sony the script must be run in the "Settings" folder, for example,
+For Sandisk and Sony the script must be run in the "Settings" or "Vault" folders, for example,
-"SanDiskSecureAccess Settings".
+"SanDiskSecureAccess Settings" or "SanDiskSecureAccess Vault".

 2. Run john on the file.